top of page

 REALISM & ROMANTICISM

-If I had to efficiently sum up my inspirations & aesthetics, I would turn to no other example than the Alexander McQueen ‘Shipwreck’ gown, from his Irere collection, produced in 1997.
+If I had to efficiently sum up my inspirations and aesthetics, I would turn to the Alexander McQueen ‘Shipwreck’ gown, from his Irere collection, produced in 1997.

-Like all of McQueen’s work, this gown (‘piece’… ‘work of art’…) is constructed with his simultaneously exquisite understanding of traditional tailoring & his affinity with abandoned, haunted or wild feminine characters.
+Like all of McQueen’s work, this gown is constructed with his simultaneously exquisite understanding of traditional tailoring and his affinity with strong, haunted and wild feminine forms.

 ODETTE ORIGINAL SCULPTURE